aaabaza761/user-management-script/README.md

-# user-account-management
-Bash script for user account management, creating users from a CSV file, setting up home directories, and requesting password updates on first login
 # User Account Management Script

 This project contains a bash script for user account management.
 The script reads users from a CSV file, creates user accounts on the system, sets up home directories, assigns initial passwords, and forces password updates on first login.